-We declare through this to whom it is proper to know that on the 2nd of September, 1829, between our Imperial Majesty and His Majesty the Emperor of the Ottoman, glorious of all great and most respectable sultans, king of Mecca and Medina and the protector of holy Jerusalem, the king and emperor of the largest provinces inhabited in European and Asian countries and on the White and Black Sea, the brightest, most powerful and great emperor, the Sultan, son of the Sultans and the king and son of kings, the Sultan Mahmud Khan, son of the Sultan Abdul-Hamid Khan; by virtue of the authority given on both sides, namely by ours, the most brilliant and most excellent Count Ivan Ivanovich Dibich-Zabalkansky, our Field Marshal and General adjutant, commander of our 2nd Army, chief of the infantry name of his regiment, member of the State Council and cavalier of all our orders, as well as the imperial-Austrian: Maria Theresa of the lesser cross, Leopold the Great Cross and the Royal Prussian Black Eagle, Red Eagle 1st class and military dignity; owning a golden sword decorated with diamonds, with the inscription “For courage”, medals: for the campaign of 1812, for the capture of Paris in 1814 and for the Persian War of 1826, 1827 and 1828 .; nonetheless from the side of His Majesty the emperor of the Ottoman honorable and worthier Mehmed Sadik Efendi, true great defterdar of the Sublime Porte and Abdul-Kadir-Bey, the Kaziasker of Anatolia, agreed and concluded a treaty of perpetual peace between the two empires, consisting of sixteen articles, which states:
+We declare by this, to whom it may concern, that on the 2nd of September 1829, between our imperial majesty and His Imperial Majesty the Ottoman Emperor, the most eminent sultans, the great and most honored, the most noble king of Mecca and Medina, and protector of the holy Jerusalem, king and emperor of the vast provinces populated in the countries of Europe and Asia, and on the White and Black Seas, the most illustrious, the most powerful, and the great emperor, sultan, son of sultans, and king, son of kings, Sultan Mahmud Khan, son of Sultan Abdul Hamid Khan, by virtue of the given powers on both sides, namely: on our side—to the most illustrious and most excellent Count Ivan Ivanovich Dibich-Zabalkansky, our General-Field Marshal and General-Adjutant, Commander-in-Chief of our 2nd Army, Chief of the infantry regiment bearing his name, Member of the State Council and Knight of all our orders, as well as of the imperial Austrian orders of Maria Theresa (Lesser Cross), likewise of the Leopold (Great Cross), and of the Royal Prussian Orders of the Black Eagle, the Red Eagle of the 1st Class, and of Military Merit; bearer of a gold sword adorned with diamonds inscribed with “For Bravery,” medals for the campaign of 1812, for the capture of Paris in 1814, and for the Persian War of 1826, 1827, and 1828; and on the side of His Imperial Majesty the Ottoman Emperor—to the excellent and highly esteemed gentlemen: Mehmet Said Efendi, the actual Grand Defterdar of the Sublime Ottoman Porte, and Abdul Kadir Bey, the Kaziasker of Anatolia—a treaty of eternal peace has been established and concluded between the two empires, consisting of sixteen articles, which state word for word as follows:

-These plenipotentiaries, having gathered in the city of Adrianople, within their powers decided the following articles.
+These plenipotentiaries, having gathered in the city of Adrianople, and having exchanged their credentials, have decided upon the following articles.

 Article I

-Any hostility and disagreement that had existed between the two empires hitherto cease on land and in the seas; and may peace, friendship, and good agreement between His Majesty emperor and Padishah all-Russian and His Majesty the Ottoman emperor and Padishah, their heirs and successors, and also between their empires.
-Both High Contracting Parties will be especially cautious about warning everything that could revive hostility between the both countries’ subjects.
-They will fulfill exactly all the conditions of this peace treaty and will evenly observe that it is by no means violated either directly or indirectly.
+All hostilities and disagreements that have existed between the two empires shall cease on land and at sea from this moment forward; and may peace, friendship, and goodwill prevail forever between His Imperial Majesty, the Tsar of All Russia, and His Imperial Majesty, the Sultan of the Ottoman Empire, their heirs, and successors, as well as between their empires.
+Both high contracting parties shall particularly strive to prevent anything that could rekindle animosity between their mutual subjects.
+They shall strictly fulfill all the conditions of this peace treaty and will ensure that it is not violated either directly or indirectly.

 Article II

-His Majesty Emperor and All-Russian Padishah, wanting to guarantee His Majesty the Ottoman Emperor and the Padishah, in the sincerity of his friendly disposition, returns the Principality of Moldova to the Sublime Porte, within the borders that it had before the war, which has been terminated with this peace treaty.
-His Imperial Majesty also returns the Principality of Wallachia and the Krapovsky Banat without any exemption, Bulgaria and the land of Dobrudja from the Danube to the sea and together with Silistra, Girsovo, Machin, Isakchu, Tulchu, Babadag, Bazardzhik, Varna, Pravody and other cities, towns and villages that are located in these lands, the entire space of the Balkan Range from Emine-Burnu to Kazan, and all the lands from the Balkans to the sea, as well as Selimno, Yamboli, Aydos, Karnabat, Misimvriya, Ankhiali, Burgas, Sisopol, Kirklissi, the city of Adrianopol, Lule-Burgas, finally, all cities, towns and villages, and in general all the places occupied in Rumelia by Russian troops.
+His Imperial Majesty, the Tsar of All Russia, desiring to affirm his sincere friendly disposition towards His Imperial Majesty, the Sultan of the Ottoman Empire, hereby returns to the Sublime Porte the Principality of Moldavia within the borders it had before the war, which has been ended by this peace treaty.
+His Imperial Majesty also returns the Principality of Wallachia and the Banat of Craiova without any exception, Bulgaria and the land of Dobruja from the Danube to the sea, including Silistra, Hirsova, Măcin, Isaccea, Tulcea, Babadağ, Bazardjik, Varna, Pravady, and other towns, townships, and villages within that land, all the territory of the Balkan range from Emine-Burun to Kazan, and all lands from the Balkans to the sea, as well as Selimno, Yamboli, Aydos, Karnabat, Mesembria, Anchialo, Burgas, Sozopol, Kirkklisi, the city of Adrianople, Lule-Burgas, and finally all cities, townships, and villages, and in general all places occupied by Russian troops in Rumelia.

 Article III

-The border between the two empires will still be the Prut River from its inflow to Moldova to the confluence with the Danube.
-From this point, the boundary line must follow the Danube until the confluence of the St George’s Bay into the sea, so that all the islands formed by the various branches of this river will belong to Russia; its right bank, as before, will remain in the possession of the Ottoman Ports.
-Meanwhile, it is decided that the right bank of the river, starting from the point where the Georgievsky branch separates from Sulinsky till to the area away from the river for two hours ride will remain uninhabited and there will be no establishments on it; as well as on the islands that pass into the possession of the Russian court, no establishments or fortifications will be permitted, except quarantine ones.
-Merchant ships of both powers are granted free navigation right throughout the Danube, knowing that those under the Ottoman flag may not be forbidden to enter the Kiliya and Sulinsky ports and that the St. George’s port remains common for the military and merchant ships under the flags of both empires.
-However, Russian warships should not go up the Danube beyond the place of its connection with the Prut.
+The border between the two empires shall continue to be the Prut River from its entry into Moldavia to its confluence with the Danube.
+From there, the border shall follow the course of the Danube to where the St. George branch flows into the sea, with all the islands formed by the different branches of this river belonging to Russia; while the right bank of the river shall remain under the possession of the Ottoman Empire as before.
+It is further agreed that this right bank, starting from the point where the St. George branch separates from the Sulina branch, shall remain uninhabited at a distance of two hours’ journey from the river, and no establishments shall be permitted on it.
+Similarly, no establishments or fortifications, except quarantine stations, shall be allowed on the islands that pass into the possession of the Russian Empire.
+Merchant ships of both empires are granted free navigation along the entire course of the Danube, with the understanding that those under the Ottoman flag may freely enter the Kilia and Sulina branches, and that the St. George branch shall remain open to both military and merchant flags of both empires.
+However, Russian warships shall not sail up the Danube beyond the point where it meets the Prut River.

 Article IV

-All lands lying south and west from the above mentioned boundary line to the direction of Kars and Trebizond pashaliks with a large part of the Akhaltsikhe pashalik will remain in the eternal possession of the Sublime Porte; lands lying to the north and east from this line to the direction of Georgia, Imereti and Guria, as well as the entire coast of the Black Sea from the mouth of the Kuban to the docks of St. Nicholas included, will remain in the eternal possession of the Russian Empire.
-As a result, the Imperial Court of Russia gives and returns to the Sublime Porte the rest of the Akhaltsikhe’s pashalik, the city of Kars with its pashalik, the city of Beyazid with its pashalik, the city of Erzurum with its pashalik, as well as all the places occupied by Russian troops and located outside the above line.
+All lands lying to the south and west of the aforementioned border line, towards the side of the Kars and Trebizond Pashaliks, along with a large part of the Akhaltsikhe Pashalik, will remain in the eternal possession of the Sublime Porte.
+The lands lying to the north and east of this line, towards Georgia, Imeretia, and Guria, as well as the entire coast of the Black Sea from the mouth of the Kuban River to the harbor of St. Nicholas inclusively, will remain in the eternal possession of the Russian Empire.
+Consequently, the Russian Imperial Court cedes and returns to the Sublime Porte the remaining part of the Akhaltsikhe Pashalik, the city of Kars with its pashalik, the city of Bayazid with its pashalik, the city of Erzurum with its pashalik, and all other places occupied by Russian troops that are located outside the aforementioned boundary line.

 Article V